-Ahead of schedule, and nearly two months before a ceremonial groundbreaking, Case Western Reserve University has surpassed a milestone fundraising mark in support of the institution’s Interdisciplinary Science and Engineering Building (ISEB).
+Ahead of schedule, and well ahead of a ceremonial groundbreaking, Case Western Reserve University surpassed a milestone fundraising mark in support of the institution’s Interdisciplinary Science and Engineering Building (ISEB).

 Private commitments of over $100 million have been secured toward the $300 million research facility.
 Half of the project’s overall expense is covered through century bonds, issued in 2023, with the balance funded through philanthropy.
 Groundbreaking on the five-story, 189,000-square-foot research building, on the university’s Case Quad, is set for late October.